-A partnership between WPC Group and Western Health is seeing the first Aboriginal school-based trainees Phoebe Amedovski, Allira McAuley-Dryden, Riah Morgan and Lucy Vicendese flourish in the health services industry.
+A partnership between Shake a Leg and Western Health is seeing the first Aboriginal or Torres Strait Islander school-based trainees Phoebe Amedovski, Allira McAuley-Dryden, Riah Morgan and Lucy Vicendese flourish in the health services industry.

 The ambitious four are completing their core secondary school curriculum while combining training and working in a real job with a real wage.
 Western Health has committed to providing them with work placements one day a week across several departments, including the Aboriginal Health Unit, People and Culture, Education and Volunteers teams.
 They are also studying a Certificate III in Business, with all four having completed 75% of their studies already.